bebleo/smtpdfix/README.md

 + The order in which fixtures are added to tests makes a difference.
 + Firewalls may interfere with the operation of the smtp server.
-+ No support for SSL, TLS, STARTTLS, or authentication.
++ No support for SSL, TLS, STARTTLS, or authentication, yet.

 -----

-Written 2020 with ☕ and ❤ in Montreal, QC
+Written 2020 with :coffee: and :heart: in Montreal, QC